raiden-network/raidex/README.md

 > **Info:** Run Raiden with the same keystore file as your corresponding raidEX node later on.

-If you want to run the commitment service by yourself, you need to start a second Raiden Node for the commitment service.
-Please see below.
+If you want to run the commitment service by yourself, you need to start a new Raiden Node for the commitment service.

 #### Start the Commitment Service